nmrtm/globox/README.md

 ## 🧠 Process Overview
 1. **Data cleaning, transformation, and exploratory analysis** were conducted in **Beekeeper Studio** using PostgreSQL.
 2. Cleaned datasets were **exported to Tableau Desktop** for visual exploration.
-3. The same dataset was also analyzed in **Google Sheets** for:
+3. The same dataset was also analysed with **Python** for:
    - Hypothesis testing
+   - Effect size estimation
    - Confidence intervals
-   - Power analysis
-4. A separate export was created to analyze **novelty effects**.
+4. A separate export was created to analyse **novelty effects**.
 5. Final recommendations and visual insights were compiled in the attached **slide deck**.

 ---